 Capacity for these properties can be calculated differently as occupation may only be one person per property and therefore require fewer bins.
-Due to mobility problems the smaller bins (180l and 240l) may need to be considered to overcome the problem of lifting heavy lids.
+Due to mobility problems the smaller bins (180l and 240l) and therefore a larger floor space may need to be considered to overcome the problem of lifting heavy lids.